 Through the Stephen Ministry, God will bring forth new life and renewed faith in both the care receiver and the Stephen Minister.
 Is God calling you in this way?
-If so, download and complete the application and drop it off at the Counseling Office or email to email@example.com.
+If so, download and complete the application and drop it off at the Counseling Office or email to firstname.lastname@example.org.
 Once the application is received, a screening interview with David Walther, Stephen Ministry Leader, will be scheduled.
 Trainees will receive 50 hours of distinctively Christian care training.
 Stephen Ministers, supported and encouraged by the congregation and fellow Stephen Ministers, are able to walk beside a care receiver, pray for them and help them work through life’s difficulties.
 The next training class starts October 2020 and will continue until March 2021.
-Classes are held on Monday nights from 6:30-9pm.
+Classes will be held on Sunday afternoons from 2:30-5pm.
 There is an $100 materials charge for the class.

 These professionals are employed staff of Scottsdale Bible Church and are here to serve you through our counseling ministry.

 David Walther, Pastor of Counseling

 David is a Licensed Professional Counselor with an M.A. in counseling psychology and Christian studies and a M.Div. with an emphasis in Biblical communication.
 He is a Licensed Professional Counselor in AZ, a Nationally Certified Counselor, and an Approved Clinical Supervisor.
 David has been on staff at Scottsdale Bible since 2000.

 He provides marriage and individual counseling.
 David loves the adventure of following Christ with his wife, Sharon and their children, Simeon and Naomi.